General Social Agents: External validity in pre-committed novel settings

 \subsection{Estimation}

 We estimate the relative predictive power of the different AI samples and the theoretical benchmark in three steps.
-These are: (i) construct smoothed predictive distributions for every model in every sampled game; (ii) evaluate the strategic sample of \aisub{s} compared to each other model with per-game log-likelihoods and their paired differences; (iii) attach sampling-error bounds that are externally valid for the full population of nearly one million games.
+These are: (i) construct smoothed predictive distributions for each benchmark (besides the cognitive hierarchy model) in every sampled game; (ii) evaluate the strategic sample of \aisub{s} compared to each other model with per-game log-likelihoods and their paired differences; (iii) attach sampling-error bounds that are externally valid for the full population of nearly one million games.
 We address these steps in turn.

 Many of the Harsanyi-Selten equilibria---mainly those pure strategies---and to a lesser extent the samples of \aisub{} place zero probability on strategies that humans sometimes take.
 For these models, the product of all likelihoods would be zero, making the log-likelihood $-\infty$ and violating Assumption~\ref{ass:response-support}.
 Dropping these games would heavily bias the results away from any pure strategy equilibria or the samples of \aisub{} where the agents mostly pick a single action---even when most people do select that action.